oemof/tespy/docs/modules/components.rst

 Every equation required by the mandatory constraints and in the variables of the component must be individual methods returning the residual value of the equation applied.
-This logic accounts for the derivatives and the LaTeX equation, too.
+This logic accounts for the derivatives, too.
 The Valve's dp_char parameter methods are the following.

 .. code:: python